Tszwai So: Awards and recognition

 Tszwai So and the practice have been nominated for and won a number of awards.
 He was named a rising star in British Architecture by the RIBA Journal on 31 October 2016.
 He was named the best UK young architect under the age of 40 in 2017 by the American Institute of Architects.

 On 26 October 2017, in recognition of his contribution to church buildings in the early stage of his career, So was presented the Young Church Architect of the Year Award by The Duke of Gloucester, who was one of the judges of the jury on behalf of National Churches Trust, a charity under the patronage of Queen Elizabeth II.

 In November 2018, it was announced that Belarusian Memorial Chapel had been nominated for the EU Prize for contemporary Architecture - the Mies van der Rohe Award.
 On 29 November 2018, the church won the Religious Building of the Year award at the 2018 World Architecture Festival held in Amsterdam.

+In 2025, Tszwai So received the Civic Merit Medal of Belarus from the leader of Belarusian democratic forces Sviatlana Tsikhanouskaya, alongside other foreigners who contributed to the development of democracy, support to Belarusians, and promotion of Belarusian culture abroad.